 Regretfully, this is where logistics kick in!
 The Butlin's nurseries on each Resort that we use are simply not big enough to hold all of the under 5s that come to Spring Harvest.
-During some weeks, we can have up to 500 under 5s - and we would rather house them in a purpose built nursery, in small groups than put them all together in a much larger room.
+During some breaks, we can have up to 300 under 5s - and we would rather house them in a purpose built nursery in small groups than put them all together in a much larger room.

 Can my child move into an older group?

-Due to the large numbers of children involved, we need to be very strict on age groups for all children aged 10 and under.
+Due to the large numbers of children involved, we need to be strict on age groups for all children aged 10 and under.
 All our under 8s programmes are registered under the Children Act and registration requirements mean we can only cater for four year olds in the 5-7s programme if the four year old has been in school from the September before Spring Harvest and full-time for a term.
-We cannot cater for seven year olds in the 8-11s programme.
+We are able to cater for 7 year olds in the 8-11's programme if their 8th birthday falls before 31st August of that year.
 However, children aged 11 may choose to attend either the 8-11s programme or the 11-14s youth programme.

 How do you contact me if my child has a problem and needs to come out?

-In larger venues (eg the Big Top), there are designated parents areas.
+In the Big Top, there is a designated parents areas.
 If we need to call a parent out, boards will be displayed only in the parents area, so please ensure you sit here.
-We'll also ask for your mobile phone number, so please make sure you keep this phone with you at all times.

 What provisions/checks do you carry out on children’s workers?